aws-amplify/docs/cli/graphql.md

 - `Mutation.deleteX`: Verify the requesting user has a valid credential and that `$ctx.identity.claims.get("cognito:groups")` contains the **Admin** group.
 If it does not, fail.
 - `Query.getX`: Verify the requesting user has a valid credential and that `$ctx.identity.claims.get("cognito:groups")` contains the **Admin** group.
 If it does not, fail.
 - `Query.listX`: Verify the requesting user has a valid credential and that `$ctx.identity.claims.get("cognito:groups")` contains the **Admin** group.
 If it does not, fail.
+- `@connection` resolvers: Verify the requesting user has a valid credential and that `$ctx.identity.claims.get("cognito:groups")` contains the **Admin** group.
+If it does not, fail.
+This is not enabled when using the `queries` argument.

 **Dynamic Group Authorization**